kovzol/geogebra-discovery/README.md

 End users may want to download one of the most recent [releases](https://github.com/kovzol/geogebra/releases).
 Then:

-* First you need to [install Java RE](https://www.java.com/en/download/) (unless it is already installed on your computer).
 * To run GeoGebra Discovery, you need to extract the downloaded archive and run the file **GeoGebra-Discovery.bat** (or **GeoGebra-Discovery** on non-Windows systems).
 A short video [tutorial](https://www.youtube.com/watch?v=S1upzsdcW10) is also available.
+* In case the program does not start, you need to [install Java RE](https://www.java.com/en/download/).

 ### Web version (Classic 6)